Age is all in the mind.

 - In Brig Scarlet Flamingo, Gerald Ernscott is in his fifties and with mostly grayed hair, but he is tall, broad-shouldered and keeps himself in excellent shape, and nobody is even surprised when his much younger, Nobility Marries Money bride can't take her eyes off him.

-- In the Britsune Garden series, Queen Lilie is an eccentric but wise anthropomorphic corgi in her early seventies and having silvery curls, but she is described In-Universe and appears in the authors official artwork as having luminescent and dreamy blue eyes, a quite attractive and voluptuous physique (though she is also described as being a little plump), especially with a rather large bosom.
-Even a few of the male palace staff members have flirted with her.
+- In the Britsune Garden series, Queen Lilie, grandmother of Malorie, is a loving corgi gijinka in her early seventies and having silvery curls, but she is described In-Universe and appears in the authors official artwork as quite a beauty, having luminescent and dreamy blue eyes and a plump but voluptuous physique, especially with a huge bosom (with the price of back pain, unfortunately).

 - In The Nostalgia Critic's review of Grandma Got Run Over by a Reindeer, he insists that he's not into old women, but if you took like, two wrinkles out of Grandma's face, change the hair and glasses, "She's kind of a bombshell!"